 Physical Stress.
 Fatigue, dehydration, malnourishment, etc.

-Environmental Stress.
-Climate/weather changes, indoor overheating or over-cooling, or toxins in the air or water.
+Environmental Stress; too humid or too dry environment, climate/weather changes, indoor overheating or over-cooling, or toxins in the air or water, allergens, irritants, and pollutants.

 Smoking.
 This dehydrates the skin and slows down collagen production and cell metabolism.